jaspector

 Cooper Code Chapter 4 states it is unlawful to erect, build, add to, or move any building within the city without first securing a permit.
 Plumbing permits required where city water or sewer service is furnished.
 Certificate of occupancy required before residential water utility connection or reconnection.

-Typical processing time is Not publicly specified.
+Building permit processing times in Cooper, TX typically run Not publicly specified.
 Bureau Veritas states inspections requested by 5:00 PM Monday-Friday are performed the next business day..
+Timelines can vary based on project complexity and current department workload.